 When adults learn a new language, they usually try to find their way through a myriad of grammar rules and patterns because most of them would sign up for traditional language lessons.
-Some of them drop out of language lessons because it is too unrealistic, too conceptional and out of touch with reality.
+Some of them drop out of language lessons because it is too conceptional, too time consuming and out of touch with reality.

 Children and adults have of course important cognitive and developmental differences, but this does not imply that language should be presented to adults as a rigid set of rules and patterns which are essential to master, preferably to a very high level of fluency before even attempting to speak it… – Adults tend to raise the bar unrealistically high when it comes to learning additional languages…

 I know by my own experience, that we can acquire a language in a very child-like way.
 I acquired Swiss-German and Dutch in my 20ies and late 30ies, the same way I acquired German and Italian as a child: by listening and trying to imitate what was said.

 I acquired Dutch alongside my son (who was then 2.5 years old), by repeating short sentences, singing songs with him, talking – and making many mistakes.